 Please click the link for the Program Description for Medical Evaluations.

-The program will provide an educational and cultural opportunity for 10-15 graduate students interested in global public health research with a focus on collective health, health promotion and epidemiology as conducted in Salvador, Brazil.
+The program will provide an educational and cultural opportunity for 10-15 graduate and undergraduate students interested in global public health research with a focus on collective health, health promotion and epidemiology as conducted in Salvador, Brazil.
 The aim is to prepare our students to be informed and exposed to current public health issues from a global perspective.
 Students will gain invaluable knowledge and skills that will augment their academic preparation here at Georgia State University.
 The program will include: in-class instruction, weekly public health field trips in the city of Salvador, cross cultural lectures, and an applied research project as well as language instruction and homestays.
 Students will also participate in excursions in the state of Bahia.
 The program objectives are to develop coursework focused on understanding the similarities and differences between study and practice of public health and collective health in the United States and Brazil.
 The course will as foster critical thinking, learning about analytic tools and approaches to public health research, with instruction coming from professors at Georgia State University and the Institute of Collective Health at the Federal University of Bahia (ISC) as well as through the Associação Cultural Brasil-Estados Unidos (ACBEU).

 Please note: Georgia State reserves the right to alter travel and other arrangements if required by circumstances.